italia/design-react-kit/README.md

 ...
 ```

+You can find an example of this [in this repository](https://github.com/Roma-JS/design-react-demo).
 #### Preprocessors

 If you're using preprocessors as SASS or Less you can import the CSS directly into your `main` file: